is a specialist, conflict-free, distribute resolution practice with a total commitment to effective solutions

 The quality of the skills dedicated to a case is far more important than the number of people.
 We provide an authoritative, highly knowledgeable, partner-led team of specialists who have considerable experience of working in frontier markets, international financial centres and offshore jurisdictions.
 We speak a number of languages.

-Anastasia is a Russian-Speaking Trainee Solicitor and assists the team in various dispute resolution matters with a focus on international commercial litigation and complex civil fraud.
+Anastasia is Russian-Speaking and assists the team in various dispute resolution matters with a focus on international commercial litigation and complex civil fraud.
 As a native Russian and Ukrainian speaker, Anastasia has been involved in court and arbitral proceedings on behalf of institutional and corporate clients from Russia, Ukraine and other CIS countries.
 She is also fluent in German, Ukrainian and Mandarin and is learning Romanian and Greek.
 Since joining the firm in August 2018 Anastasia has worked on applications for innovative interim relief, proceedings in support of arbitration and cross-border contractual disputes.

 Cases of note